 Research: from file to dossier

 If the application is approved, the state security files can be viewed in the reading room of the Federal Archives.
-The applicant can then locate the documents to which the files bears references on the basis of the details recorded in the file and the help of the "Local Swiss Archives".
-These – under the circumstances very time-consuming – researches will need to be carried out by the researchers themselves.
+The applicant can then locate the documents to which the files bears references on the basis of the details recorded in the file and the search in the online access of the SFA.
+These researches will need to be carried out by the researchers themselves.
 An additional written application is required to consult dossiers that are still subject to a retention period.

 Example of a state security file

 The left-hand column of the index card indicates the file reference number of the dossier in which the registered document is filed.
 However, the subject-matter of the dossier does not necessarily reference the registered person or organisation.
 Only file references noted in the field at the top right reference a dossier whose title contains the name of the registered person or organisation.